 The Wild Flower Motel had been closed for years until two brave souls bought the property and committed two years and piles of money to its restoration as a functioning community member.

 They used fallen cypress trees to make free-edge headboards.
 The wood was gathered from trees toppled by a record-setting wind storm.

 The old weathered siding was removed from the motel exterior, planed, and reinstalled as ceilings in the guest rooms.
 The reopened motel has turned a blight into community pride and provides much-needed lodging for visitors.

 Here are a few simple suggestions for practicing sustainable tourism whether at home or on the other side of the globe.

-- Limit your use of fossil fuel.
+- Limit your use of fossil fuel and become a more eco-conscious traveler.
 Take public transit, peddle, paddle and walk.

 - Protect plants and habitats.
 Stay on designated trails and paths.

 - Bring your own shopping bags.